 - Communications with regulators

-- How Wells Fargo Advisors will ensure that clients have access to their funds and securities in the unlikely event that Wells Fargo Advisors determines it is unable to continue its business
+- How we will ensure that clients have access to their funds and securities in the unlikely event Wells Fargo Advisors determines it is unable to continue its business

 Regardless of the scope of potential disruption, Wells Fargo Advisors will strive to continue to provide services to its clients.
-In the event where a Wells Fargo Advisors branch location is affected, the firm has designed a contingency plan where client telephone calls will automatically be re-routed to a separate location, either to another branch or to the headquarters.
-Additionally, Wells Fargo Advisors clients can access their accounts in various ways, including, but not limited to, telephoning Direct Financial Solutions, visiting any of our branch offices, or through our online services at www.wellsfargoadvisors.com.
+In the event where a Wells Fargo Advisors branch location is impacted, a contingency plan exists to ensure client telephone calls are automatically re-routed to a separate location, either to another branch or to the headquarters.
+Additionally, clients can access their accounts in various ways, including, but not limited to, telephoning our centralized call center, visiting any of our branch offices, or through our online services at www.wellsfargoadvisors.com.
 These alternative access methods are provided so that our clients are able to maintain consistent and constant access to their accounts.